 11. Learn to say ‘no, no, no!’

-Make ‘no’ your favorite word this July.
+Make ‘no’ your favorite word, if you seriously plan to beat plastic pollution.
 You might be surprised how often we accept plastic packaging when we’re out shopping without even realizing it.
 Be ready to tell every shop attendant ‘no, thanks’ before they hand you your plastic bag, and make sure the cafe owner or your regular juice shop or cocktail tender knows you want your cocktail with no straw.

 Join plastic free July challenge and make it a year-long habit.
 Step outside your comfort zone this month by talking about Plastic Free July with your friends, family, coworkers, and even those eyeing strangers in the store who are staring at your reusable bags with confused faces.
-Keep a positive attitude, and tell people in your life how excited you are to be reducing your contribution to plastic pollution this month.
+Keep a positive attitude, and tell people in your life how excited you are to be reducing your contribution to plastic pollution, by trying to beat plastic pollution.
 You can also spread the word on social media using the hashtag #PlasticFreeJuly.
 Life is challenging, so my advice is to make a few small changes that really stick, and if you are trying to go the whole way

 This post is part of my Earth series on Conscious living with sustainable practices.
 Let’s be conscious of our living and learn ways to conserve nature.
 Nurture The Nature.
 Do check out my other posts on Sustainable Conscious living, a step towards a healthier planet.
 Which covers easy ways to save water, save energy, conservation at the home level, a little bit to heal our Mother Earth, and much more.
 This post is a part of Cause-a-Chatter by Blogchatter.